 Bowd et al (2017) published a study that looked to estimate the measurement floors for spectral-domain optical coherence tomography (SD-OCT) measurements (minimum rim width [MRW], ganglion cell-inner plexiform layer thickness [GC-IPLT], and circumpapillary retinal nerve fiber layer thickness [cpRNFLT]) and compared global change over time in advanced glaucoma eyes.
 The study included a variability group of 41 eyes of 27 glaucoma patients with moderate to advanced glaucoma to estimate the measurement floors and 87 eyes of 59 patients with advanced to severe glaucoma in a longitudinal group.
-Average structural loss of MRW, macular GC-IPLT, and cpRNFLT in the variability group eyes (over 5 weeks of follow- up) and the longitudinal group eyes (over 2 years of follow-up) was presented.
-The results indicated the mean percentage of image area that did not reach the floor in the baseline images of eyes in the longitudinal group (i.e., the image percentage that changed after 2 years of follow-up) was 19% for MRW, 36% for GC-IPLT, and 14% for cpRNFLT, indicating that GC-IPLT likely is the most robust measurement for assessing localized change in eyes with advanced glaucoma eyes.
-Authors concluded that a significant percentage of SD-OCT-measured retinal tissue is spared from the measurement floor in advanced glaucoma eyes.
+Average structural loss of MRW, macular GC-IPLT and cpRNFL thickness in the variability group eyes (over 5 weeks of follow- up) and the longitudinal group eyes (over 2 years of follow-up) was presented.
+The results indicated the mean percentage of image area that did not reach the floor in the baseline images of eyes in the longitudinal group (i.e., the image percentage that changed after 2 years of follow-up) was 19% for MRW, 36% for GC-IPLT and 14% for cpRNFL thickness, indicating that GC-IPLT likely is the most robust measurement for assessing localized change in eyes with advanced glaucoma eyes.
 In addition, progressive thinning of the spared tissue is observable well into late-stage disease, particularly when GC-IPLT is the structural parameter measured.
 These results indicate that optical imaging, particularly SD-OCT imaging, has a place in detecting structural change in eyes with advanced glaucoma.

-Belghith et al (2016) did a study is to compare SD-OCT standard structural measures MRW, ganglion cell-inner plexiform layer (GC-IPL), and cpRNFL and a new three-dimensional (3D) volume optic nerve head (ONH) change detection method for detecting change over time in severely advanced-glaucoma (open-angle glaucoma [OAG]) patients.
+Belghith et al (2016) did a study is to compare SD-OCT standard structural measures MRW, ganglion cell-inner plexiform layer (GC-IPL), and cpRNF and a new three-dimensional (3D) volume optic nerve head (ONH) change detection method for detecting change over time in severely advanced-glaucoma (open-angle glaucoma [OAG]) patients.
 The study included three groups of participants.
 The first group was composed of 35 eyes of 35 advanced-glaucoma patients followed for an average of 3.5 years.
 The stable glaucoma group consisted of 50 eyes from 27 early-, moderate-, and advanced-glaucoma patients with five serial OCT exams imaged every week for 5 weeks.
 A third group of 46 eyes from 30 healthy subjects followed for an average of 2.8 years was used to estimate the aging effects.
 Results suggest that even in very advanced glaucoma, structural loss can be detected in some eyes using standard global structural measures.
 Specifically, macular GC-IPL had the highest proportion of eyes with detectable change (31%), followed by MRW (11%) and cpRNFL (4%).
 In addition, the 3D whole-volume Bayesian-kernel detection scheme (BKDS) change method, which does not require extensive retinal layer segmentation, detected change in 37% of eyes.
-The authors concluded the results suggest that even in very advanced disease, structural change can be detected, and that monitoring macular GC-IPL and 3D whole-volume patients BKDS change shows promise for identifying progression in advanced glaucoma.
+The authors concluded the results suggest that even in very advanced glaucoma.
 However, a larger sample of advanced-glaucoma patients with longer follow-up is needed to validate these findings.